olemb/git-prompt/README.rst

     [master ↑]    # One or more commits ahead of remote.
     [master *?]   # Changes and untracked files.
     [master *!↕]  # Unmerged conflict.
-    [Initial]     # New git repository with no commits yet.
+    [:initial]    # New git repository with no commits yet.

 Branch Name